 About

-: Jim Fusilli is the author of nine novels including “The Mayor of Polk Street,” published in 2019, and its predecessor “Narrows Gate,” which George Pelecanos called “equal parts Ellroy, Puzo and Scorsese” and Mystery Scene magazine said “must be ranked among the half-dozen most memorable novels about the Mob.”
-His next novel, “The Price You Pay,” will be published in January 2024.
+Jim Fusilli is the author of 10 novels including “The Mayor of Polk Street,” published in 2019, and its predecessor “Narrows Gate,” which George Pelecanos called “equal parts Ellroy, Puzo and Scorsese” and Mystery Scene magazine said “must be ranked among the half-dozen most memorable novels about the Mob.”
+His latest novel, “A Song for Katy Shayne,” was published in April 2025.
+An album of Jim's musical compositions included in the novel was released by Blue Elan Records as "The Lost Songs of Katy Shayne."

 The former Rock & Pop Critic of The Wall Street Journal and occasional contributor to National Public Radio’s “All Things Considered,” Jim is the author of two books of non-fiction, both related to popular music.
 “Pet Sounds” is his tribute to Brian Wilson and the Beach Boys’ classic album.
 It was translated for a Japanese language edition by Haruki Murakami.
 Combining his interests, Jim edited and contributed a chapter to “Crime Plus Music: Twenty Stories of Music-Themed Noir,” published in 2017, and “Brutal & Strange: Stories Inspired by the songs of Elvis Costello,” published in December 2023.